Read Gottfried Wilhelm Leibniz with voice, context, and method in the same frame.

 Prompt 1: Provide a short paragraph explaining Gottfried Wilhelm Leibniz’ influence on philosophy.

-The influence of Gottfried Wilhelm Leibniz is clearest in the questions later thinkers still inherit.
+Where Gottfried Wilhelm Leibniz still changes the questions later thinkers have to ask.

 1. Gottfried Wilhelm Leibniz’s Influence on Philosophy: Gottfried Wilhelm Leibniz was a seminal figure in the development of modern philosophy, known for his contributions to metaphysics, logic, and epistemology.